What to expect after you join . . .

 - Set aside a specific, consistent “Toastmasters Time” of 1 hour every week to prepare for your next speech and meeting roles.
 If you are serious about success, this is key.

-- Study the back of your Competent Communication and Competent Leader manuals for suggestions on how to fulfill your roles properly, and to learn more about how your club functions.
+- Check “Club Meetings Roles” for suggestions on how to fulfill your roles properly, and to learn more about how your club functions.
 Ask questions of your mentor or other members.
 Read your Toastmaster magazine for excellent articles and stories that will help you.
-Remember to also study the 3 handbooks you received with your new member kit: “Gestures: Your Body Speaks”, “Your Speaking Voice”, “Effective Evaluations”.
+Work with your VP of Education if you need help with Pathways.
+They can be difficult to navigate at first but you will understand how they work once your try.

 - Always be working on your next speech.
 Give yourself the time to be successful and give your best.
 Talk to your mentor or another experienced member for advice and assistance in preparing.
 Dress appropriately when delivering manual speeches – as if to a real paying audience.
 You will get out of this what you put into it.

-- Set a goal to complete your Competent Communication and Competent Leader manuals within one year.
-Strive to complete one project in each per month.
+- Set a goal to complete your Pathway within one year.
+Strive to complete at least one project per month.

 - Take notes at every meeting: feedback you receive; feedback others receive; comments from the General Evaluator on how to do roles properly; etc.